jesselpalmer/the-engineering-managers-booklist/README.md

-# The Web Engineering Manager's Handbook
+# The Web Developers Manager's Handbook
 A curated list of great resources made for people who manage or lead web engineering teams.
 Pull requests are welcome.

 ## Articles